About the course

 This course has sessions in Oxford.
 You will need to meet your travel and accommodation costs in attending these sessions.
-You are also required to take 40 therapy sessions over the course of your studies.
+You are required to take 40 therapy sessions for each year of the course.
 You will be responsible for the cost of personal therapy, and may need to fund supervision if the placement provider does not offer supervision as required by the course.
-Therapy and supervision costs range from c. £40 to £80 per hour, and possibly more in London, but some therapists offer reductions for students.
-For accreditation purposes student membership of UPCA is required throughout the course, currently £21 per year.
+Therapy and supervision costs range from c. £40 - £80 per hour, and possibly more in London, but some therapists offer reductions for students.
+Students must also take out professional insurance for their placement work.
+For accreditation purposes student membership of UPCA is required throughout the programme, currently £21 per year.

 In addition to your course fees, you will need to ensure that you have adequate funds to support your living costs for the duration of your course.